Skip to main content

 61 mentions Positive Neutral Negative

 The music in the game is a standout feature, with many reviewers praising its quality and variety, ranging from excellent to mediocre.
-However, the gameplay is often criticized for feeling more like an interactive music video than a traditional game, with visuals that fail to match the soundtrack's appeal.
-Overall, while the music is enjoyable and serves as a central element of the experience, the lack of coherence and connection to gameplay detracts from its potential as a game.
+While some describe the experience as more of an interactive music video or artistic narrative rather than a traditional game, others note that the soundtrack significantly enhances the overall experience, despite some criticisms regarding its connection to gameplay.
+Overall, the music is seen as the primary draw, with many suggesting it could be enjoyed independently from the visuals.

 • “It's kind of like listening to an album of music accompanied by a long, quasi-interactive endless runner.”